 We believe a diverse, inclusive, and equitable school community is critical for all of us to participate in a complex and interconnected society.
 We aim to create and sustain a safe and welcoming community.

 All aspects of school life – including curriculum, admissions, human resources, support for students, families and staff – reflect our commitment to impacting positive change.

-When diversity, equity and inclusion are interconnected, members of our community have a sense of belonging where every person feels welcome, valued, and heard.
+When diversity, equity, inclusion, and justice are interconnected, members of our community have a sense of belonging where every person feels welcome, valued, and heard.

 Diversity refers to the range of human differences, including but not limited to race, ethnicity, gender, gender identity, sexual orientation, age, social class, physical ability or attributes, cognitive abilities, religious or ethical values system, national origin, and political beliefs.

 Equity refers to fair and just practices and policies that ensure all campus community members can thrive.
 Equity is different from equality in that equality implies treating everyone as if their experiences are exactly the same.
 Being equitable means acknowledging and addressing structural inequalities – historic and current – that advantage some and disadvantage others.